Taiko2k/Tauon/docs/guide.md

 ### Playlist Scrolling

- - The playlist scroll bar is to the left of the playlist, hidden until moused over
+ - The playlist scroll bar is to the left of the playlist, hidden until moused over.
- - Click above or below the scroll bar to scroll quickly in that direction
+ - Click above or below the scroll bar to scroll quickly in that direction.
- - Right click anywhere in the scroll field to jump immediately to that location
+ - Right click anywhere in the scroll field to jump immediately to that location.

 ### Gallery View